PavelSusloparov/pavelsusloparov.github.io/_posts/2019-11-22-evolvability-of-architectures-styles.markdown

 categories: architecture
 ---

-The post describes common architecture approaches and compare them based on given architecture problem.
+The post describes conventional software architecture approaches and compares them based on the given architecture problem.

 ## Definitions